-Communications passed through a number of amateur stations and through WVA, the Army's control station at Washington.
-Owing to the unsettled condition of affairs during the long period of unbroken operation it was almost impossible to keep an accurate log.
-In making out a report for us, however, Hollis and Dana have listed the following stations in the spurvimete order of their services.
-WATCO, WVA Hollis and Dana have listed the following stations in the approximate order of their service: W4TO, WVA, W4NA, W4NM, W8CXW, W4BN, W4ACI, W4ACS, W4NI, W4ACI, W4ACS, W4NI, W4ACI, W4ACK, A rough estimate puts the amount of press handled at W4AFC during the week at 8,000 words.
-Sixteen important rush messages were handled.
-Seventeen Red Cross messages were handled.
-Approximately, 182 messages of a personal nature were handled.
+Communications passed through a number of ama-teur stations and through WVA, the Army's control teur stations and through WVA, the Army's control station at Washington.
+Owing to the unsettled con-dition of affairs during the long period of unbroken operation it was almost impossible to keep an ac-curate iog.
+In making out a report for us, however, Hollis and Dana have listed the following stations in the approximate order of their service: W4TO, WVA, W4NA, W4JM, W8CXW, W4BN, W4ACI, W4ACS, W4NU, W4ACT, W4IO, W8EW, W4IX, W4KS, W4NJF, W4ACK and W8EQ.
+A rough estimate puts the amount of press handled A rough estimate puts the amount of press handled at W4AFC during the week at 8,000 words.
+Sixteen important rush messages wee handled.
+Seventeen Red The Palm Beach officials-especially the whole time of disaster.